SergeChurkin-ca/juno-project-four/README.md

 ### https://rachelserge.github.io/rachelSergeProjectFour/index.html

-Project due dates can be found [here](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/important-dates.md).

 ## Project description

-Your task for this week is to collaboratively create a web application using JavaScript and an API.
+The task for this week is to collaboratively create a web application using JavaScript and an API.

 We've provided a list of RESTful APIs that can be accessed publicly and have decent documentation.
 Try to work with an API that has data you find interesting - it'll be more fun that way!
 If you're not sure that an API meets requirements, talk to an instructor.